dogeystamp/geode-piano/README.md

 This was necessary to attach to the short pins on the jumpers.
 The opening in the plastic on the female end should face inwards when connected to the sockets.

+Plugging this many jumper cables into a single socket can cause [crosstalk](https://en.m.wikipedia.org/wiki/Crosstalk).
+Twisting cables and spacing them from each other may help prevent this.
+To test for crosstalk, run `pin_scanner` and connect the socket contacts with each other with a jumper cable.
+Each scan should return exactly two connections, these being the forward and reverse connection over the jumper cable.
+If there are more connections, that means there is crosstalk.

-Then, plug the ribbon cables from your piano into the sockets.
+Once the wiring is done, plug the ribbon cables from your piano into the sockets.